ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The build system does not print a warning about a deprecated directive any more, if you build the plugin with Bison `3.3` or later.
   *(René Schwaiger)*

+### YanLR

+- The plugin now specifies the line and column number of syntax errors in error messages. *(René Schwaiger)*

 ### path

 Enhanced the plugin to also check for concrete file or directory permissions such as `rwx`.